Prat13k/Python-Mini-Projects/README.md

 # Description

 ###### Bagels:
-In this project i have written a python program to develop Bagels the game.
+In this project i have written a python program to develop The Game Bagels.

 ###### Birthdays :
 In this project i have written a python program to determine matching birthdays.